shinyblink/sled/README.md

 It can override various settings:

 * `PROJECT`
-  - The name of the final binary.
+  * The name of the final binary.
-  - Defaults to 'sled'.
+  * Defaults to 'sled'.

 * `PLATFORM`
-  - The platform being compiled for.
+  * The platform being compiled for.
-  - Defaults to 'unix'.
+  * Defaults to 'unix'.
-  - See src/os_unix.c and similar.
+  * See src/os_unix.c and similar.

 * `DEBUG`
-  - Set to 1 to add debug information to all files and disable -O2.
+  * Set to 1 to add debug information to all files and disable -O2.
-  - Defaults to 0.
+  * Defaults to 0.

 * `CFLAGS`
-  - Defaults to `-O2 -march=native` or `-march=native -Og -ggdb` dependent on `DEBUG`.
+  * Defaults to `-O2 -march=native` or `-march=native -Og -ggdb` dependent on `DEBUG`.

 * `STATIC`
-  - Set to 1 to use static linking.
+  * Set to 1 to use static linking.
-  - Set to 0 to use -ldl based linking.
+  * Set to 0 to use -ldl based linking.
-  - Defaults to 0.
+  * Defaults to 0.

 * `DEFAULT_OUTMOD`
-  - The default -o parameter.
+  * The default -o parameter.
-  - Defaults to "sdl2".
+  * Defaults to "sdl2".

 * `DEFAULT_MODULEDIR`
-  - The default -m parameter.
+  * The default -m parameter.
-  - Defaults to "./modules".
+  * Defaults to "./modules".

 * `MODULES`
-  - The modules being compiled.
+  * The modules being compiled.
-  - `MODULES_AVAILABLE` contains all available GFX modules.
+  * `MODULES_AVAILABLE` contains all available GFX modules.
-  - Default is this & DEFAULT_OUTMOD prefixed with `out_`.
+  * Default is this & DEFAULT_OUTMOD prefixed with `out_`.

 Compile with simply `make`.

 ## Output modules

 * `out_sdl2`
-  - SDL2-based virtual matrix for development.
+  * SDL2-based virtual matrix for development.

 * `out_rpi_ws2812b`
-  - Uses [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) to drive the strips.
+  * Uses [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) to drive the strips.
-  - Uses PCM, DMA channel 10 and SoC pin 21/RPI header pin 40 by default.
+  * Uses PCM, DMA channel 10 and SoC pin 21/RPI header pin 40 by default.

 * `out_udp`
-  - UDP output following the protocol of CalcProgrammer1/KeyboardVisualizer's LED strip output.
+  * UDP output following the protocol of CalcProgrammer1/KeyboardVisualizer's LED strip output.
-  - An ESP8266 Arduino sketch will be uploaded here soon.
+  * An ESP8266 Arduino sketch will be uploaded here soon.
 In the meantime, CalcProgrammer1's repository has a compatible sketch, I believe.

 * `out_rpi_hub75`
-  - A backend that drives HUB75-style matrices using https://github.com/hzeller/rpi-rgb-led-matrix
+  * A backend that drives HUB75-style matrices using https://github.com/hzeller/rpi-rgb-led-matrix
-  - Does *not* use `MATRIX_X`/`MATRIX_Y`, as that's a bit more complicated.
+  * Does *not* use `MATRIX_X`/`MATRIX_Y`, as that's a bit more complicated.
-  - Instead, use `./sled -o "rpi_hub75:--led-rows=32 --led-cols=64 --led-multiplexing=1 --led-chain=2 --led-pixel-mapper=U-mapper"`, for example.
+  * Instead, use `./sled -o "rpi_hub75:--led-rows=32 --led-cols=64 --led-multiplexing=1 --led-chain=2 --led-pixel-mapper=U-mapper"`, for example.
 Arguments are explained at the library's project page.

+* `out_mpsse_spi`
+  * Uses [libmpsse](https://github.com/devttys0/libmpsse/) to speak SPI using USB FTDI chips utilizing the FTDI MPSSE engine.
+  * Use this to speak with [@smunaut's RGB matrix driver for iCEBreaker FPGA boards](https://github.com/smunaut/ice40-playground/tree/master/projects/rgb_panel).
+  * Also does not use `MATRIX_X`/`MATRIX_Y`.

 ## Modules